-The minerals are omnipresent in our society, they are integral part of everyday life.
+The minerals are omnipresent in our society, being integral part of everyday life.
 Our dependence to this non-renewable resource is always growing.
 Most building materials, for example, are derived from mineral.
 Besides the construction, they are widely used in the automotive industry, in aerospace as well as in most new technologies.
 During the exploration, that involves the research of rocks with mineral potential, geologists need to know the minerals.
 In fact, geologists look for rocks including minerals that contain metals.
-To understand the exploration, it is significant to know the definition of a mineral, of the ore and of the rock.
+To understand the exploration, it is significant to know the definition of the rock, a mineral and the ore.

 The rocks are materials that make up the earth's crust.
 So, it is in the rocks that we find minerals.
 There are three main kinds of rocks:

 Igneous rocks or magmatic are formed from magma cooling.
 They can come from a volcanic environment when they are born of a volcano eruption or they may come from a plutonic environment when they not result of a volcanic activity.
 These are always intrusive while the first can be intrusive or extrusive.
 The intrusive rocks are formed as a result of slow cooling of magma below the surface of the Earth's crust, while the extrusive rocks are formed as a result of faster cooling of magma to the surface.

 Again, for the intrusive igneous rocks, there is a classification.
 This classification is realized from the texture of the rock.
 We frequently talk of porphyry and gabbro and these are, in reality, textures of intrusive igneous rocks.
 The porphyritic texture is characterized by the presence of wide crystals trapped in a smaller grains matrix.
 The gabbro has coarser grains and contains mostly dark minerals.